Data Structures

 ## 5 5 item5 15 add5

-Now we can see in the output that columns c1
+that used non-L numbers), we would see that columns c1

 Dataframes are ultra-flexible, and have a lot of underlying structure.
 The best way to inspect this structure is with the str()